 Tenkile Conservation Alliance

-This charity aims to save tree kangaroos and the Torricelli Mountain Range in Papa New Guinea.
-It has worked with local people to introduce alternative protein sources and farming to reduce hunting of this species, along with many other community and cultural initiatives.
+This charity aims to save tree kangaroos and the Torricelli Mountain Range in Papua New Guinea.
+It has worked with local people to introduce other protein sources and farming to reduce hunting of this species, along with many other community and cultural initiatives.

 Belfast Zoo was the first zoo in the UK and Ireland to breed Goodfellow’s tree kangaroo and has seen continued breeding success.

 The Lemur Conservation Association (AEECL)